Idiopathic Hypersomnia

 Offers Telehealth

-Nancy Foldvary is a Neurologist in Cleveland, Ohio.
-Dr. Foldvary has been practicing medicine for over 42 years and is rated as an Elite provider by MediFind in the treatment of Idiopathic Hypersomnia.
-Her top areas of expertise are Narcolepsy, Obstructive Sleep Apnea, Drowsiness, and Idiopathic Hypersomnia.
+Nancy Foldvary is a Neurologist practicing medicine in Cleveland, Ohio.
+She has been practicing medicine for over 42 years.
+Dr. Foldvary is rated as an Elite provider by MediFind in the treatment of Idiopathic Hypersomnia.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Narcolepsy, Drowsiness, Obstructive Sleep Apnea, and Idiopathic Hypersomnia.
+Dr. Foldvary is board certified in American Board Of Psychiatry And Neurology, 2013.

 Learn about our expert tiers